yapshinn/moe-kuochuansec/_direct-school-admission/Sports/Table Tennis.md

   </tr>
   <tr>
     <td>Motivation and Interest</td>
-    <td>Brief personal statement (not exceeding 100 words) addressing the following areas:<br> <br>●       What are some personal qualities you have that will make you suitable for this talent area?<br>●       What do you hope to learn from coming to KCPSS?</td>
+    <td>Brief personal statement (not exceeding 100 words) addressing the following areas:<br> <br>●       Why did you choose this talent area?<br>●       What are some personal qualities you have that will make you suitable for this talent area?<br>●       What do you hope to gain from coming to KCPSS?</td>
   </tr>
 </tbody>
 </table>